-Providing After-School Care in At-Risk Communities
+Providing After-School Care in Underserved Communities

-Identify additional afterschool programs or capacity needed
+Identify additional after school programs or capacity needed

-Describe where the needs are, and the reason for the gaps in program capacity or availability.
-Consider budgetary constraints, staffing, costs, available space, lack of providers in neighborhoods, etc. Partner with CBOs and County officials to develop solutions.
+After analyzing current after school programs for elementary and middle school students, a project will be needed to suggest solutions for additional or changed programs.
+Partner with CBOs and County officials to develop solutions.
 A full, 'ready to fund' project plan for each solution, i.e. budget, staffing, location, etc., is not expected, just a realistic description of a solution.
-The expectation is to produce a written report and to present it to the JJDPC for discussion at the October 2020 meeting.
-This project cannot begin until the project to describe such existing programs is completed.
-Project co-leads will be the same as for that current project: Sathvik Nori and Rebecca Flores.
+The expectation is to produce a written report and to present it to the JJDPC for discussion.
+Project co-leads TBD.

-Appendix A: Interviews
+Appendix A: Interviews (2020)

-The strategic planning committee would like to thank all of the Commissioners and partners listed below who took the time to share their thoughts for the development of this Strategic Plan.
+The strategic planning committee would like to thank all of the Commissioners and partners listed below who took the time in early 2020 to share their thoughts for the development of this Strategic Plan.
 Their input was invaluable.